JakobPriesner/GastronomyCommunicator/README.md

 For starting, you have to start the server.py

-After that, API calls can be made via the IP of the device on which the server was started.
+After that, API calls can be made via the IP of the device on which the server was started with Port 50500.

 <h1>GET</h1>